Home/Blog/Programming/JavaScript map and set tutorial: How to use new built-in classes

 //END:FILTER

-Get the size of a Set#
+Get the size of a set#

 Use the size property of the Set object to return its size.

-let size = chars.size;
+let size = names.size;

 Remove elements from a set#